Search Fred Hutch Extranet

 Any grant, fellowship or contract application (new or renewal, competing or noncompeting) submitted to a funding agency must include an indication of IRB approval for all activities proposing the use of human subjects.
 Grants are signed indicating IRB approval as "pending" only if IRB application information is in the IRO awaiting either agenda assignment or final approval.

 A 60-day follow-up period (from the date of the grant application submission) is allowed to complete the IRB review.
-It is the PI's responsibility to insure that all forms and other documents are submitted to the IRB so that review may be completed within the 60-day period.
+It is the PI's responsibility to ensure that all forms and other documents are submitted to the IRB so that review may be completed within the 60-day period.

 Once completed, the IRB office will send a copy of the subsequent (or follow-up) Certification of Approval to the PI and the Office of Sponsored Research, which will forward a copy to the appropriate agency.